Rules & Regulations

 LOCAL RULES

-Lateral hazard and out-of-bounds:Lateral relief allows the contestant to drop a ball into a relief area measured from where the ball last crossed the edge of the red-lined penalty area.
-From that reference point, the contestant is allowed to drop outside the penalty area within two club-lengths of that spot, no closer to the hole. (see USGA Rule 17.1d(3)).
+Lateral hazard: Lateral relief allows the player to drop a ball into a relief area measured from where your ball last crossed the edge of the red lined penalty area.
+From that reference point, the player is allowed to drop outside the penalty area within two club-lengths of that spot, no nearer to the hole (USGA Rule 17.1d(3)).
 Add one stroke to the player’s score and play on.

 Ground under repair: Enclosed painted white lines define “ground under repair” (USGA Rule #16.1).
-If a ball is found in a ground under repair area, the contestant is allowed a “free drop” from the nearest point of relief (including stance) plus one club’s length.
+If a ball is found in a ground under repair area, the player is allowed a “free drop” from the nearest point of relief (including stance) plus one club’s length.
 The drop should be made from knee height and no closer to the hole.
 No penalty is incurred.

 The painted lines are considered part of the subject area.
-Even though they may not be painted, other areas of Ground Under Repair may include newly sodded areas, trenches filled with stones or sand (French drains), fire ant beds, and mounds caused by burrowing animals.
+Even though they may not be painted, other areas of “ Ground Under Repair “ may include newly sodded areas, trenches filled with stones or sand (French drains), fire ant beds, and mounds caused by burrowing animals.

-No play zones: The OPJO rules committee may designate other areas such as flower beds a “no play zones.”
-Relief from these areas is mandatory, and no penalty is incurred.
-However, if a contestant does play a shot from a “no play zone,” a penalty of two strokes may be added to his/her score on the hole on which the infraction incurred.
+If a contestant does play a shot from a “no play zone,” a penalty of two strokes must be added to his/her score on the hole on which the infraction incurred.